-LONG LAKE (Stearns County near Clearwater) Largemouth bass; all from 12-20" must be immediately released.
+LONG LAKE near Clearwater (Stearns County) Largemouth bass: all from 12-20" must be immediately released.
 One over 20" allowed in possession.

-LONG LAKE (Stearns County south of Richmond) See Sauk River Chain of Lakes (page 48).
+LONG LAKE south of Richmond (Stearns County) See Sauk River Chain of Lakes (page 48).

 LONG LAKE near Burtrum (Todd County) Northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36".